-Now that we are early retirees, our “work” days consist of a few hours per week spent on things that we either enjoy or that are necessary for our survival rather than purely for monetary gain.
+For us, financial independence meant having total control over our time.
+This goal motivated us to save and invest aggressively until we reached our target.
+Now, as early retirees, our “work” days consist of just a few hours per week spent on things we enjoy or that are necessary for our survival—not purely for monetary gain.

 $47,000 x 25 = $1,175,000

-It’s your life.
+Remember, it’s your life.
 You get to dictate how you live it.
-And it’s definitely too short to spend more than a third of it in a cubicle!
+Who says you have to work a job until you die?
+Life is too short to spend more than a third of it in a cubicle!

 I know I am commenting on an old post of yours, but do you believe in the 4% rule for long (>40 years) retirement horizons?
 I did a post on that titled Hacking the retirement calculators to arrive at a very conservative withdrawal rate of 3.27%.
 Not saying everyone needs to be as conservative, but I am wondering if you feel something like 3.5% is what you would now suggest compared to 4%, given the massive bull run we’ve had recently.